Explore our expert-made templates & start with the right one for you.

 Conventional approach: Kafka to database, ETL on ingest

-This is the traditional way to do ETL - data is transformed on ingest and outputted with new structure and schema to a database or data warehouse.
-In this case we’re treating Kafka as just another data source as we would other organizational systems of record.
+This is the traditional way to do ETL – data is transformed on ingest and outputted with new structure and schema to a database or data warehouse.
+In this case we’re treating Kafka as simply another data source, just as we would other organizational systems of record.

 Pros: The main advantage of this type of pipeline is that we end up with structured data in a relational database – which is a very good place to be since databases are familiar and comfortable to work with.
 If your throughput in Kafka is fairly low this is probably the way to go.

 Cons: Problems with this approach begin to appear as scale increases.
-Once you’re over a few hundreds of events per second, you are likely to encounter scaling issues, including:
+Once you’re processing more than a few hundreds of events per second, you are likely to encounter scaling issues, including:

 - Latency due to batch processing

-- High costs of constantly writing new records to database storage, particularly in databases where storage and compute are closely coupled, such as Amazon Redshift
+- High costs of constantly writing new records to database storage, particularly in databases such as Amazon Redshift where storage and compute are closely coupled

 - Loss of historical data due to the need to impose schema on write